 You’ve cut your shower time down by a minute and installed a low-flow shower-head.

-Of course you recycle and compost and never leave your cell phone charger plugged into the wall.
+Of course you also recycle and compost.
+So you also never leave your cell phone charger plugged into the wall.

 RETHINK YOUR WALLS

 Painting a wall has long been a designer’s trick for adding more oomph—without more clutter—to a room.
-Rachel Winokur, the founder of eTTa Designs, an eco-friendly interior design firm in Los Angeles, suggests putting down the paint brush and considering these green options instead.
+Rachel Winokur, the founder of eTTa Designs.
+For it’s an eco-friendly interior design firm in Los Angeles.
+One that suggests putting down the paint brush and considering these green options instead.

 American Clay Earth Plaster is a wall finish made of clay, pigment and postindustrial materials such as shell or stone crushed into sand.
 It’s a less expensive, very sustainable alternative to paint and will last for the life of a building. americanclay.com